dotnet/arcade/Documentation/DependencyFlowOnboarding.md

 These steps can be altered for additional subscriptions to other repositories.

+###### Supported values

+Merge Policies

+Merge policies are a set of rules that, if satisfied, mean that an"auto-update PR will be automatically merged.
+A PR is only merged automatically if policies exist and all are satisfied.

+* AllChecksSuccessful.
+All PR checks must be successful, potentially ignoring a set of checks, specified in `ignoreChecks`.
+Checks might be ignored if they are unrelated to PR validation.
+The check name corresponds to the string that shows up in GitHub/Azure DevOps.
+* RequireChecks.
+Require that a specific set of checks pass.
+Check names need to be defined in the `checks` property.
+The check name corresponds to the string that shows up in GitHub/Azure DevOps.
+* NoExtraCommits.
+If additional non-bot commits appear in the PR, the PR should not be merged.

+Update frequencies

+How often does a source repo flows dependencies into a target repo.

+* everyDay.
+The target repo only gets the dependencies updated once a day.
+* everyBuild.
+The target repo gets the dependencies updated after every source repo build.
+* none.
+No updates will happen in the target repo.

 ##### 3.5.
 Create a channel (optional, typically not needed)

 You only need to create a channel in  rare cases.
 Most .NET Core 3 builds should be assigned to the ".NET Core 3 Dev" channel.
 However, if you do need to create a new channel: